 The State Library of NSW has a vast collection of resources relating to Aboriginal people.
 The State Library of NSW also has an online index, the Australian Indigenous Index (INFOKOORI), which is a biographical index to the Koori Mail newspaper, the Dawn and New Dawn magazines (1952-1975), Our Aim newsletter (1907-1961), Identity magazine (1971-1982) and various other newspaper and magazine articles.

 The Australian Institute of Aboriginal and Torres Strait Island Studies or AIATSIS, provides a range of services and has a large collection of resources for Indigenous people.
 The family history page is particularly useful.
 They also have a Biographical Index (ABI) which is a personal name index to published material held in their library.

-The National Library of Australia has a large range of Indigenous resources, many of which can be found on their online catalogue.
-These resources provide you with more information about resources relating to Indigenous people including pictures and photographs.
+The National Library of Australia has a large range of resources to provide you with more information about resources relating to Indigenous people including pictures and photographs.

 NSW State Records and Archives have produced a guide that provides a listing and description of records held by them which relate to Aboriginal people.

 Link-up NSW is a family tracing and reunion service which helps Aboriginal people separated from their families.